 If you are visiting Edinburgh for the first time or have not had a lot of time to explore the city yet, I’d start with our 21 top things to do in Edinburgh post.
 There you’ll find information and photos of some of the top Edinburgh attractions as well information and tips about planning your trip to Edinburgh.

 Once you’ve exhausted spots of interest on that list, then I’d come back here to check out this list of lesser known Edinburgh attractions.
-If you are interested in visiting in August for the festivals, I’d start with this guide to the August Edinburgh Festivals and if you are a Harry Potter fan check out our guide to the top Harry Potter sites in Edinburgh.
-Other great information sites include the Edinburgh city tourism website and if you’re traveling elsewhere in Scotland the national Scotland tourism website.
+Also, If you are interested in visiting in August for the festivals, I’d start with this guide to the August Edinburgh Festivals and if you are a Harry Potter fan check out our guide to the top Harry Potter sites in Edinburgh.

-All of the listed places and attractions in this post are located within the city of Edinburgh so we are not including any places outside the city or day trip ideas in this post (although there are many great ones!).
+All of the listed places and attractions in this post are located within the city of Edinburgh so we are not including any places outside the city or days trip from Edinburgh in this post (although there are many great ones!).
 Some of these Edinburgh attractions are centrally located along the Royal Mile or within walking distance of the Old Town, whereas others will require getting public transit, a taxi, a bike, or driving.

 We’ve divided the list into three sections to help you better plan and organize your trip to Edinburgh: centrally located Edinburgh attractions, beyond the center Edinburgh attractions, and other general Edinburgh attractions and recommendations that are spread out around the city.